The Safest and Most Dangerous Places in Northwest Hills Planning Region, CT: Crime Maps and Statistics

 Is Northwest Hills Planning Region, CT Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US county.
-Northwest Hills Planning Region ranks in the 83rd percentile for safety, meaning it is safer than 83% of counties but less safe than 17%.
-This analysis applies only to Northwest Hills Planning Region's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Northwest Hills Planning Region's combined rate is lower than the norm.
+Northwest Hills Planning Region sits in the 83rd percentile, ahead of 83% of counties and behind 17%.
+The grade covers only Northwest Hills Planning Region's official city boundaries.
 See the table below for nearby counties.

-When looking at total crime counts (rather than per capita rates), the central parts of Northwest Hills Planning Region, CT see the most incidents - about 568 per year.
-In contrast, the south part of the county has the fewest, with approximately 38 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Northwest Hills Planning Region, CT report the most crime, about 568 cases per year.
+The south part reports the fewest, around 38 per year.

 The Cost of Crime™ in Northwest Hills Planning Region, CT

-The total projected cost of crime in Northwest Hills Planning Region for 2025 is $29,158,774.
-This translates to approximately $259 per resident and $623 per household.
-On average, crime-related costs account for 0.5% of the median household income in Northwest Hills Planning Region.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Northwest Hills Planning Region for 2025 is $29,158,774, about $259 per resident and $623 per household.
+That equals 0.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.5%